yera111/asbolsyn2/memory-bank/progress.md

 - **Performance Optimization**: Efficient database queries and in-memory processing for fast analytics
 - **Privacy Protection**: User IDs are anonymized in analytics reports to protect user privacy

-### Implementation Summary:
-The metrics enhancement project has been **successfully completed** with the following deliverables:
+### Step 14.2: Analytics Commands Bug Fixes ✅- **Completed on:** December 18, 2025- **Status:** Completed- **Summary:**  - Fixed critical bug where `/metrics` command was sending multiple repeated titles  - Removed automatic detailed reports from `/metrics` to prevent title spam  - Fixed Markdown parsing error in `/analytics` command by replacing "=" characters  - Updated all analytics functions to use safe Unicode characters (━) instead of equals signs  - Improved user experience by making analytics commands more focused and reliable  - Enhanced error handling and prevented Telegram API parsing errors### Implementation Summary:The metrics enhancement project has been **successfully completed** with the following deliverables:

 **✅ Core Features Delivered:**
 - Enhanced main `/metrics` dashboard with 15+ KPIs and beautiful formatting